19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Exploration/Overland Journeys.md

 While journeying, the GM divides the explorable area into [Zones](../Core%20Procedures/Zone.md).
 Overland zones will often be measure in miles rather than feet.

-Some maps may be divided by points for zones such as a city, mountain, or other landmark.
+Some maps may be divided by landmarks for zones such as a city, mountain, or similar.

 Some maps may be divided into hexes, which makes zones easy to determine.
 See [Hex Crawl](Hex%20Crawl.md).